tanimislam/howdy/README.rst

 * `PlexAPI <PlexAPI_>`_ is the unofficial bindings to the Plex API.
 They are based off the older `unofficial Plex API <unofficial_plex_api_>`_.
 I still use it because it seems to offer more freedom (such as finer grained multithreaded HTTP requests, and access to remote servers) than PlexAPI_.

-The command line tools are built using Python's OptionParser_ module, and the GUIs are built with PyQt5_.
+The command line tools are built using Python's OptionParser_ or ArgumentParser_ object, and the GUIs are built with PyQt5_.

 The comprehensive documentation lives in HTML created with `Sphinx <http://www.sphinx-doc.org/en/master/>`_, and now in the `Read the Docs <Plexstuff_>`_ page for this project.
 To generate the documentation, go to the ``docs`` subdirectory.
 In that directory, run ``make html``.
 Load ``docs/build/html/index.html`` into a browser to see the documentation.